 Unfortunately, children with Attention Deficit Hyperactivity Disorder (ADHD), begin to feel ‘bad,’ ‘stupid,’ and different from those around them.
-At school, they often find themselves getting in trouble for blurting out comments, not following directions, getting out of their seat in class, or engaging in inappropriate behaviors.
-Children experiencing these symptoms can start to fall behind in school, feel school work is too hard, and have difficulty completing academic tasks.
+At school, they often find themselves getting in trouble for blurting out comments or not following directions.
+Or getting out of their seat in class, or engaging in inappropriate behaviors.
+Children experiencing ADHD symptoms can start to fall behind in school.
+As a result, they feel school work is too hard, and have difficulty completing academic tasks.

 Not only do these difficulties affect children at school, but the issues continue at home.
 At home, parents of children with ADHD (especially before a diagnosis) report a wide range of difficulties.
 Common issues include frequent arguments, perceived disrespectful behaviors, and emotional outbursts.
 Parents often report their child has emotional difficulty stopping what they’re doing, completing basic tasks, or following directions.

-Since they have usually received negative feedback about their child’s behavior at school, these parents can start to feel pressure to “fix” these behaviors in their child.
-Before long, the child can start internalizing the “bad kid,” label at home too, feeling as though they can’t do anything right.
+As result, parents can start to feel pressure to “fix” these behaviors in their child.
+Before long, the child can start internalizing feeling like a “bad kid” label at home too.
+And up feeling as though they can’t do anything right.
 Parents often have similar thoughts, feeling “I’m trying so hard, but nothing is working.”

-All too often, when left unaddressed, children showing difficulties with impulsivity, trouble focusing, and learning difficulties, have these issues added with emotional struggles such as feelings of guilt, lowered self-esteem, and frequent episodes of anger.
-Parents may “clamp down” harder on problem behaviors, usually with little success, leading both child and parent to feel unsuccessful, emotionally tired, and losing hope that things can change.
+When left unaddressed, children showing difficulties with impulsivity, trouble focusing, and learning difficulties, have these issues added with emotional struggles.
+Such as feelings of guilt, lowered self-esteem, and frequent episodes of anger.
+Parents may “clamp down” harder on problem behaviors as a result.
+This usually is with little success.
+Both the child and parent end up feeling unsuccessful, emotionally tired, and losing hope that things can change.

 Perhaps for you it play out like this: